Chilakaluripet

-Chilakaluripet, natively known as Chilakaluripeta, is a city in Palnadu district of the Indian state of Andhra Pradesh.
+Chilakaluripet, natively known as Chilakaluripeta, is a town in Palnadu district of the Indian state of Andhra Pradesh.
 It is the Mandal headquarters of Chilakaluripet Mandal in Narasaraopet Revenue Division.

 Geography

-It is located in the Coastal Andhra region of the state at in the on the Eastern coastal plains.
-Chilakaluripeta is located 40 km south-west of the district headquarters Guntur, and 75 kilometres (46 mi) south-west of Amaravati (state capital).
+It is located in the Coastal Andhra region of the state at on the Eastern coastal plains.
+Chilakaluripeta is located 27 km south-east of the district headquarters Palnadu district, and 75 kilometres (46 mi) south-west of Amaravati (state capital).
 The Town is located in zone 3 as per Earthquake zones of India.
 Krishna River water from the Nagarjuna Sagar Right Canal is the main source of water for the residents.

 Demographics

 As of 2011 Census of India, the town had a population of 101,550.
 The total population constitute, 50,201 males and 51,349 females.
 Average sex ratio is 1023 females per 1000 males, higher than the national average of 940 per 1000.
 9,525 children are in the age group of 0–6 years, of which 4,916 are boys and 4,609 are girls with a sex ratio of 938 per 1000.
 The average literacy rate stands at 72.08% with 52,106 literates, lower than the national average of 73.00%.